Does She Want an Antique Engagement Ring? September 25, 2017 – Posted in: Jewelry Blog

 Except such generalizations usually cause more problems than most.

-The style of ring, including the stone, the era and just the general look will all depend on her own individual style and preferences.
+The style of ring, including the stone, era, and overall look will depend on her individual style and preferences.
 So let’s break it down into manageable chunks to help guide you through this very important process.

 The Antique Engagement Ring Chart